Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/layered-architecture.md

 All of the preceding methods correspond to the system’s public interface.
 However, they lack presentation-related implementation details.

-The presentation layer’s responsibility becomes limited to providing the required input,
+The presentation layer’s responsibility becomes limited to,
+Providing the required input to the service layer,
-To the service layer and communicating its responses back to the caller.
+And communicating its responses back to the caller.

 Let’s refactor the preceding example and extract the orchestration logic into a service layer: